Ali-Ashraf-510/monte-carlo-integration/README.md

 │   └── index.html          # HTML template for the web interface
 └── static/                 # Static files (e.g., CSS, JavaScript for visualization)
    ```
+## Dependencies
+- The project uses the following Python package:
+- Flask: Web framework for building the application.
+- See requirements.txt for details:
+-

+## Notes
+- The function f(x) = x² is hardcoded in the app.
+To integrate a different function, modify the f(x) function in app.py.

+- The number of points must be between 100 and 100,000 to ensure reasonable performance.

+- The app runs in debug mode by default (debug=True).
+Disable this in production.
+## Contributing
+Contributions are welcome!
+To contribute:
+Fork the repository.

+Create a new branch (git checkout -b feature-branch).

+Make your changes and commit (git commit -m "Add feature").

+Push to the branch (git push origin feature-branch).

+Create a pull request.

+License